WHO WE ARE

 Kelly Perry, Director of Administration

 Kelly grew up in Fredericksburg, Virginia.
 Her background was in Fashion Merchandising and Retail Management.
-She has been an active member of Pittsboro UMC for 29 years and feels blessed to be in ministry at PUMC!
+She has been an active member of Pittsboro UMC for 34 years and feels blessed to be part of ministry at PUMC!
 Kelly and her husband Tommy have a daughter, Candace.
 She loves spending time with her family, friends and her church family.
-She also enjoys reading, crafting and traveling.
+She also enjoys reading, traveling and crafting.

 Kelly Boyd, Director of Children's and Youth Ministry